yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 5. in another shell tab, create your table

         $ aws dynamodb create-table --table-name arxivTable     --attribute-definitions AttributeName=_id,AttributeType=S --key-schema AttributeName=_id,KeyType=HASH --billing-mode PAY_PER_REQUEST --endpoint-url http://localhost:8000
-6. check if th etable exists
+6. check if the table exists

         $ aws dynamodb list-tables --endpoint-url http://localhost:8000

 7. When needed, you can destroy the table using the command: